 With the Smart Table on the Elbphilharmonie’s public viewing platform Plaza, specially developed for us by SAP, you can play the organ, fly through the concert hall with a drone and find out all kinds of interesting stuff about the Elbphilharmonie’s architecture and its history.

 The Smart Table is a digital infotainment table with three individually operated consoles.
-Visitors can discover the Elbphilharmonie in different ways: from a high-speed drone flight to a detailed picture gallery.
+Visitors can explore the Elbphilharmonie in different ways, ranging from a high-speed drone flight to a detailed picture gallery.
 When constructing the table, special attention was paid to making it simple to use, with intuitive functions.
 The Smart Table also has a special console fully accessible for wheelchair users and persons with limited mobility.
 Furthermore, all instructions and other texts are in German and English.
 The Smart Table is a joint project of the Elbphilharmonie and its principal sponsor, the software company SAP.

 1. Getting Close to the Organ

 One special highlight is the interactive organ, which gives users the chance to slip into the role of the organist in the Grand Hall.
 In order to reproduce the original sound of the organ in as much detail as possible, individual notes were meticulously recorded and then rendered playable in digital form.
 Thus the visitor can play eight original stops of the Elbphilharmonie organ, from the filigree flute to a tremendous tutti.

 2. Entrance to the Concert Halls Without a Ticket